HotosTrivia/HotosTrivia.github.io/README.md

 ### Submitting Responses

 All teams must submit their answers to each round through their respective response submission forms.
-Links coming soon.

-+ Round 0:
-+ Round 1:
-+ Round 2:
-+ Round 3:
-+ Round 4:

 ## Prize